kkbbmrl/resources-3dYear/README.md

 # Academic Resources Repository

 Welcome to my repository of academic resources!
 This repo is organized into modules covering various subjects I’ve studied.
-Each module folder contains relevant materials such as lecture notes, exercises, examples, and other resources.
+Each module folder contains relevant materials such as lecture notes, exercises, examples, books  and other resources.

 ---